tttapa/Control-Surface/doc/Library documentation.md

 Message type: 0xC0 (Program Change), use to set the instrument of a certain channel.
 (Channel 10 is percussion).

 `PITCH_BEND`
-Message type: 0xE0 (Pitch Bend), use to send large analog values.
+Message type: 0xE0 (Pitch Bend), used to send large (14-bit) analog values.

 ### Examples